eyonggu/eyonggu.github.io/_posts/2022-02-23-how-kprobe-trace-works.markdown

 title: "How Kprobe trace works"
 date: 2022-02-23
 categories: jekyll blogging
+tags: [kprobe, tracing]
 ---

-In previous , I explained how kprobe works.
-In this article, I look at the kprobe trace.
+In previous article, we looked at how kprobe works.
+In this one, let's look at how the event tracing based on Kprobe works.

-## What is Kprobe trace

 ## Control interface